 The situation has changed once commercial AI vendors started to build connectors to open-source AI and ML platforms and provide affordable solutions that do not require complex configurations.
 What’s more, commercial vendors offer the features open-source platforms currently lack, such as ML model management and reuse.

-Meanwhile, experts believe that computers’ ability to learn from data will improve considerably due to more advanced unsupervised algorithms, deeper personalization, and cognitive services.
+Meanwhile, experts believe that computers’ ability to learn from data will improve considerably due to the application of unsupervised machine learning approach, deeper personalization, and cognitive services.
 As a result, there will be machines that are more intelligent and capable to read emotions, drive cars, explore the space, and treat patients.

 What fascinates me is combining big data with machine learning and especially natural language processing, where computers do the analysis by themselves to find things like new disease patterns.

 This is intriguing and scary at the same time.
 On the one hand, intelligent robots promise to make our lives easier.
 On the other hand, there is an ethical and regulatory issue, pertaining to the use of machine learning in banking for making loan decisions, for example.
 Such giants as Google and IBM are already pushing for more transparency by accompanying their machine learning models with the technologies that monitor bias in algorithms.

 The positions of Data Scientists and Chief Data Officers (CDOs) are relatively new, but the need for these specialists on the labor market is already high.
 As data volumes continue to grow, the gap between the need and the availability of data professionals is already large.